TariqMahmood93/SENTI.web/README.md

-# SENTI — Semantic-Aware Data Imputation
+# SENTI — SENtence Transfor based data Imputation

-Marketing and documentation website for **SENTI**, a zero-shot data imputation framework using sentence transformers and semantic similarity to recover missing values in relational datasets.

 Developed at [DIMES, University of Calabria](https://dimes.unical.it).
 Published in *Information Fusion*, 2026.